-- Impressive performance using an innovative approach to symmetric multiprocessing - The PC Server 704 supports up to four Pentium Pro microprocessors.
-Your server contains two processor boards, and each processor board supports up to two Pentium Pro microprocessors. - Large data-storage and hot-swap capabilities - All models of the PC Server 704 support up to 12 hot-swap hard disk drives.
-This hot-swap feature enables you to remove and replace hard disk drives without turning off the server. - · Large system memory - The memory bus in your server supports up to 2 GB (GB equals approximately 1,000,000,000 bytes) of system memory.
+• Large system memory

+The memory bus in your server supports up to 2 GB (GB equals approximately 1,000,000,000 bytes) of system memory.
 The memory controller on the system board provides error correcting code (ECC) support for industry standard, 60 ns parity memory.
 Your server supports two-way and four-way interleaved memory, which is shared among all microprocessors.

-Your IBM PC Server 704 is designed to be cost effective, powerful, and flexible.
+Your PC Server 704 is designed to be cost effective, powerful, and flexible.
 It uses both peripheral component interconnect (PCI) and extended industry standard architecture (EISA) bus architectures, to provide compatibility with a wide range of existing hardware devices and software applications.